-We estimate that our portion of the total expenses of this offering, excluding the underwriting discounts, will be approximately \$.
+We estimate that our portion of the total expenses of this offering, excluding the underwriting discounts, will be approximately \$550,000.

 A prospectus in electronic format may be made available on the websites maintained by one or more of the underwriters.
-The representative may agree to allocate a number of shares to underwriters for sale to their online brokerage account holders.
-The representative will allocate shares to underwriters that may make
+The representatives may agree to allocate a number of shares to underwriters for sale to their online brokerage account holders.
+The representatives will allocate shares to underwriters that may make